 Haida Gwaii, British Columbia

-Getting to Haida Gwaii is the first commitment.
-The archipelago of around 150 islands sits 130 km off the northern British Columbia coast, accessible by BC Ferries from Prince Rupert (an 8-hour sailing) or by Air Canada Jazz prop flights from Prince Rupert or Vancouver.
+The archipelago of around 150 islands sits 130 kilometres off the northern British Columbia coast.
+Access is by BC Ferries from Prince Rupert (an 8-hour sailing) or by small prop flights from Prince Rupert or Vancouver.
 Prince Rupert itself is 14 hours by train from Prince George or a flight from Vancouver.
 None of this is casual.
+The journey is part of the experience – by the time you arrive, you have committed to being somewhere that does not accommodate half-hearted attention.

 The Haida Heritage Centre

-Start in Skidegate at the Haida Heritage Centre (Kaay Llnagaay).
-This is not the usual small-town museum.
-The building was designed by Haida architects and contains traditional longhouses, a working canoe house, and one of the finest collections of Haida art in existence, including totem poles, argillite carvings, and woven regalia.
-The Haida are Raven/Eagle moiety clans and the art reflects a cosmology involving transformation, supernatural ancestors, and the relationship between humans and the sea.
+Start in Skidegate at Kaay Llnagaay, the Haida Heritage Centre.
+The building was designed by Haida architects and contains traditional longhouses, a working canoe house, and one of the finest collections of Haida art in existence: totem poles, argillite carvings, and woven regalia.
+The Haida organise themselves into Raven and Eagle moiety clans, and the art reflects a cosmology involving transformation, supernatural ancestors, and the relationship between humans and the sea.
+Carvers and weavers sometimes work on site; watching without interruption is appropriate, and buying directly from artists or through the centre is the correct way to support the work.

 Gwaii Haanas